 Where to put the flair

 Lens flare is caused by a bright light source shining into the lens that has its light reflected and scattered inside the lens causing a wash out or a flare artifact.
 Could be the sun, an overhead light, or even a car headlight.
-Flairs are usually even more dramatic when something is partially blocking them, like a cloud, or in this case, the car itself.
+Flairs are usually even more dramatic when something is partially blocking them, like a cloud or car.

 Wash the sky

 Finally, take a look at the sky here – it’s totally blown out, with no definition.
 No clouds, blue sky, or anything to give away the time of day.
-If you’re adding flair to an image, and the flair is supposed to replicate the sun, make sure you can’t tell what time of day it is (unless the image is the appropriate sunset time).
+If you’re adding flair to an image, make sure you can’t tell what time of day it is.
 Even the BMW and tent are washed out (Looking back, I should have removed the tent with the patch tool).

 Bonus Level: Add a hot spot

 Cars are shiny – you may have noticed this.
-Often times, shooting a car produces something called a “Hot Spot”, or an area of intense light reflecting off the metal.
-Sometimes they can be a distraction and should be removed, but they can also be a good spot to add a flair.
+Often times, shooting a car produces something called a “Hot Spot”.
+That’s an area of intense light reflecting off metal.
+Sometimes they can be a distraction and should be removed.
+But they can also be a good spot to add a flair.
 Below is an example of a BMW M2 shot at about high noon.
-The front fender had a hot spot on it, and since the car was already so reflective, I opted to emphasize the spot with the same flair used on the 911 image.
+The front fender had a hot spot on it.
+Since the car was already reflective, I opted to emphasize the spot with a flair.